Table Of Content

 This section decribes several common use cases for the plug-in.
 A complete list of the parameters exposed by the plug-in is available in the next section.

-Setting up the Crossover Points
+Setting the Crossover Points

 Be it on a full mix or a single track, at this step your aim is to isolate particular frequencies to apply a specific treatment to it.
 The best way to adjust the frequency ranges is to use the "Solo" button of the monitoring section to hear the signal processed by each band.